-A CC graph can use static parameters, which are loaded from the parameter (.prm) files, as global constants in the graph.
+A CloudConnect graph can use static parameters which are loaded from the parameter (.prm) files, as global constants in the graph.
 These constants are set during the graph initialization to the values contained in the parameter files, and the values remain intact without any change during the whole graph computation.

-Note, that the value of parameter can be evaluated during the graph execution in the moment it is called (so it looks like dynamic), but such parameter is shortcuts for stand-alone CTL2 function without input parameters, nothing more.
+The value of a parameter can be evaluated during the graph execution at the moment it is called (so it looks like dynamic).
+However, such parameter is only a shortcut for stand-alone CTL2 function without input parameters, nothing more.

 But there are also cases where we need to have some way to create and use global variables, which can be updated and read throughout a graph's execution.
 CloudConnect provides a handful of ways to accomplish this task.

 If the list of the parameter names is known in advance, the Dictionary element can be used.
 The names of the Dictionary entries, which serve as graph parameters, must be set in the graph before deploying it.
 There are many ways to assign and use values stored in the Dictionary entries.
 They can be assigned, accessed and changed by a simple assignment statement in the CTL2 language, e.g.:

 The Dictionary entries can be used as source or target of data in the CSV Reader and the CSV Writer component as well.

 The Lookup Table (internal, shared) and the GD Lookup Table

 The internal Lookup Table is effective only within a single graph run.
 A shared Lookup Table can be shared between graphs, but its content is forgotten when ETL run is finished The external GD Lookup Table on the other hand has its content saved on the CC server.
 The parameter names and their values are kept as persistent information which can be used by more than one ETL process and can even be used by the ETL processes of other projects.